top of page

 Key Aspects in Property Valuation

-Market Knowledge: Understanding current market trends, recent comparable sales, and buyer demand in the specific area is essential.
+1. Market Knowledge: Understanding current market trends, recent comparable sales, and buyer demand in the specific area is essential.
 Experienced professionals have up-to-date knowledge of these trends, which free online tools can’t always capture accurately.

-Property Characteristics: Real estate agents or buyer’s advocates need to evaluate factors like the property’s age, condition, size, layout, and unique features.
+2. Property Characteristics: Real estate agents or buyer’s advocates need to evaluate factors like the property’s age, condition, size, layout, and unique features.
 This requires an on-site inspection to truly understand what sets the property apart or what detracts from its value.

-Buyer Demographics: Different buyers look for different things, so knowing who is most likely to buy the property (e.g., families, investors, or young professionals) is crucial.
+3. Buyer Demographics: Different buyers look for different things, so knowing who is most likely to buy the property (e.g., families, investors, or young professionals) is crucial.
 This insight helps agents and advocates determine how the property’s features align with buyer demand, influencing its value.

 Why an Accurate Appraisal Can’t Be Done Remotely

 Unlike mortgage brokers who focus on lending, buyer’s advocates and real estate agents spend time inspecting properties on-site.
-These inspections enable them to provide an accurate valuation based on both tangible and intangible property features.
-Without physically evaluating the property, it’s difficult to provide a thorough, accurate assessment.
-Real estate agents and buyer’s advocates possess the specialized knowledge and on-the-ground experience required to deliver accurate property valuations.
-We’re out there inspecting properties regularly—not selling mortgage packages.
-This is why only licensed real estate professionals is the most qualified to assessing and appraising a property’s true value.
+These inspections lets them have a good assessment for the property to provide an accurate valuation based on both tangible and intangible property features.
+Without physically evaluating the property, it’s difficult to provide a thorough, accurate appraisal.
+Real estate agents and buyer’s advocates also possess the specialised knowledge and on-the-ground experience required to deliver accurate property valuations, something which mortgage brokers nor mortgage clerks have.

 How do Buyers Advocates Find the Right Property for the Buyer?

-In-Depth Consultation
+In-Depth Onboarding Consultation

-Understand what you think you want
+• Understand what you think you want

-Clarify what you may not have considered yet
+• Clarify what you may not have considered yet

-Explore additional options based on your needs and lifestyle goals
+• Explore additional options based on your needs and lifestyle goals

-independently understand and qualify what you want so we can identify the most suitable property for you.
+• Independently understand and qualify what you want so we can identify the most suitable property for you.

 Comprehensive Property Search Across All Sources

-What had gone wrong with Mortgage Brokers providing property advice?
+What had Gone Wrong with Mortgage Brokers Providing Property Advice?

 The call for Mortgage Brokers to step back from property advice.